 There were two sculptures in the park, ‘Giant Thistle’ and ‘River Tay Themes’ by David Wilson.
-The giant thistle being an important symbol of Scotland and the ‘River Tay Themes’ representing the barriers for when the banks burst and flooded the city.
+The giant thistle is an important symbol of Scotland and the ‘River Tay Themes’ represents the barriers when the banks burst and flooded the city.

 Exiting the park we then made our way up to Perth Bridge (also known as Smeaton’s Bridge) and crossed over it.
 There you can enjoy great views down the River Tay.